4ster-light/bfcompiler/README.md

 You need to have Rust installed, which is usually done via curl to get Rust up (further instructions in the Rust home page), or at least rustc rust compiler with the std lib.

+## Brainfuck Interpreter Prototypes

+This project includes two simple prototypes for a Brainfuck interpreter: `bf.lua` and `bf.rkt`.

+## Installation

 If you want to install it after cloning the repo, you can do so with

-> [!IMPORTANT]
-> There is also a `bf.rkt` file inside of the "scripts" directory, as well as a documented Hello World program in Brainfuck which you can run with the racket interpreter without dependencies, it's the original version of this program when I first got interested on this project.
->

 ```bash
 cargo install --path .